clayshek/terraform-raspberrypi-bootstrap/README.md

 ## Summary

 <a href="https://www.terraform.io/">Terraform</a> Provisioner for bootstrapping a <a href="https://www.raspberrypi.org">Raspberry Pi</a> base configuration.
 This is meant to be a run-once bootstrap Terraform <a href="https://www.terraform.io/docs/provisioners/index.html">provisioner</a> for a vanilla Raspberry Pi.
 Provisioners by default run only at resource creation, additional runs without cleanup may introduce problems.
-This also copies the k8s_prep.sh script from this repository to /home/pi/ to install & configure prerequisites for Kubernetes, based off of https://gist.github.com/alexellis/fdbc90de7691a1b9edb545c17da2d975.
+This also installs the Prometheus Node Exporter for Prometheus metrics collection; and also copies the k8s_prep.sh script from this repository to /home/pi/ to install & configure prerequisites for Kubernetes, based off of https://gist.github.com/alexellis/fdbc90de7691a1b9edb545c17da2d975.

 ## Requirements